 Chicago Cubs vs. Pittsburgh Pirates

-The Chicago Cubs and the Pittsburgh Pirates close out their weekend series at Wrigley Field on Sunday.
-The Cubs are -125 favorites over the Pirates with an over/under run total set at 9.
+The Chicago Cubs and the Pittsburgh Pirates kick off Friday MLB action as they meet for an afternoon game at Wrigley Field.
+The Pirates are -140 favorites over the Cubs with an over/under run total set at 7.

 The Chicago Cubs have been out of the post season race since before the All Star break and Cubs fans can only hope that this is part of the breaking the team down before they can build a winner.
 The Cubs are 5-5 in their last 10 games, 34-34 at home this season, and 30.5 games back in the National League Central.
 As a team the Cubs are hitting .241 with Starlin Castro hitting .280, David DeJesus at .265, and Alfonso Soriano at .260.
 As a team the Cubs pitching staff has an ERA of 4.45 with the starters at 4.31 and the bullpen at 4.72.
 For game one against the Pirates Chicago starts Christopher Rusin who makes his fourth Major League start.
 Thus far Rusin has allowed 14 hits and seven earned runs while striking out nine over 11 innings for a 5.73 ERA.